-Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 During the spring, summer, and fall, allergies are running rampant.
-No matter when seasonal allergies area a nuisance for you or your family, the need for relief is constant.
-Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights might help ease the effects of allergies.
-Germicidal lights may sound a bit unfamiliar because they aren’t talked about often, but they can help decrease the contaminants affecting you.
+Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Throughout the spring, summer, and fall, allergies are running rampant.
+No matter when seasonal allergies area a nuisance for you or your family, the need for relief is neverending.
+Whether it is mold, pet dander, or some other bacteria that is degrading your indoor air quality, germicidal lights might help ease the effects of allergies.
+Germicidal lights may sound a bit unfamiliar because they aren’t often talked about, but they can help decrease the contaminants affecting you.
 Even though they’re hidden inside your system, germicidal lights will keep germs from multiplying.
-Germicidal lights work by releasing UV (ultraviolet) light rays that are able to penetrate the cell walls of the pollutants in your air, causing enough damage to end their growth and their ability to multiply.
+Germicidal lights work by releasing UV (ultraviolet) light rays that can penetrate the cell walls of the pollutants in your air, causing enough damage to end their growth and their ability to multiply.
 The lights are also working around the clock, even when your system isn’t working, meaning germs are always being destroyed.
-In addition to all of the indoor air quality benefits you’ll get, germicidal lights also help your heating and cooling system run at its best.
+In addition to all of the indoor air quality benefits you’ll receive, germicidal lights also help your heating and cooling system work at its best.
 When mold, pet dander, and other microorganisms accumulate in your system, it may inhibit its performance, impacting energy efficiency and may even mean increased energy costs.
-Getting rid of those pollutants means a healthier system and air that’s a little easier to breathe for everyone.
+Getting rid of those pollutants means a healthier system and air that’s more enjoyable to breathe for everyone.
 Now that you’ve read about all of the benefits, there’s really no reason you shouldn’t inquire about germicidal lights next time you have air conditioner service done.
-After all, it does help better your air quality and might even help you reduce your monthly energy bills.
-Keep an eye on our blog if you want more tips on how to maintain indoor comfort levels in your home.
+After all, it does help improve your air quality and might even help you reduce your monthly energy bills.
+Keep an eye on our blog if you would like more tips on how to maintain indoor comfort levels in your home.
 From air filtration and air purification to dehumidifiers, the team at Turner Brothers Heating & Air Conditioning know indoor air quality.
 Call them at 912-208-2470 to take your home’s air quality to the next level.